PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 and simple Rust and Python editions for some side projects that I don't use very often.

-## What will we create - neovim editions flake
+## What will we create - Neovim editions flake

 <!-- prettier-ignore-start -->
 {% mermaid() %}